 The dawn chorus wakes me, a cacophony of bird song taking over from the noises of the night.
 I am keen to get out and about as I heard trumpeting in the early hours of the morning, there was a herd of elephant around somewhere.
 I head north up towards our Picnic Site and find them.

 I spotted the young males first, hanging out at the back sparring and greeting each other.
 With binoculars, notebook and camera to hand I set about gathering data, trying to identify who is who from their ear notches, tusk shape and over all body shape.
-I age them through an Elephant herdestimation of height and when they have moved out of the area and it is safe to, I measure their foot prints as this is a good indication of height and therefore a good of age.
+I age them through an estimation of height and when they have moved out of the area and it is safe to, I measure their foot prints as this is a good indication of height and therefore a good of age.
 I chose one young males who I have not knowingly sampled before and carry out a focal on him.
 This entails watching him for half an hour, noting what he eats, who he interacts with and who is closest neighbour.
 During the focal the rest of the herd move past and I try to take photos, sketch ears, estimate age and sex them as they pass to get an idea of the herd dynamics.
 I focus on the adult females, as if I can identify one of them I will have an idea of which herd it is and therefore whom to expect to see with her.

 I do not recognise any of them straight off and so identification will have to wait until I am back in camp and can download the photos.
 Digital photography has really speeded things up, as when I first started the project in 2002 I would have to wait for three months until I went into town to take all the films to be developed and would then take days to sort through them all.
 It was expensive, both monetary and with time.